Angerona prunaria

-Angerona is a monotypic moth genus in the family Geometridae erected by Philogène Auguste Joseph Duponchel in 1829.
+Angerona is a monotypic genus of moth in the family Geometridae erected by Philogène Auguste Joseph Duponchel in 1829.
 Its only species, Angerona prunaria, the orange moth, was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 Description

 Angerona prunaria is a relatively large and prominent representatives of the geometer moths.
 It can reach a wingspan of 35–45 mm, rarely up to 56 mm.
 As in most Lepidoptera, the males are usually slightly smaller than the females.